wilfredinni/python-cheatsheet/docs/cheatsheet/virtual-environments.md

 1. Workon

-    Open up the command prompt and type `workon HelloWold` to activate the environment and move into your root project folder
+    Open up the command prompt and type `workon HelloWorld` to activate the environment and move into your root project folder

-        workon HelloWold
+        workon HelloWorld

 ## Poetry